boundary-layer-meteo/boundary-layer-meteo.github.io/exercises/week5.md

 \gemafg{\theta}{t} = -1.14\times 10^{-3} \rm\,K\,s^{-1} = -4.1\,K\,hr^{-1}
 $$

+Note that using the rounded temperatures results in wrong answers.
+This is due to the power of 4 of the temperature.

 </details>

 d) Discuss your results from a perspective of the tendency of the temperature $\pafg{\overline{\theta}}{t}$.
-Calculate in K h$^{-1}$.
 Based on the results of (b) and (c), discuss the most probable profile observed during stable conditions.

 <details>
   <summary>Answer</summary>

-According to a linear potential temperature profile, the middle layer would actually heat up due to radiation by 0.074 K per hour.
+According to a linear potential temperature profile, the middle layer would actually heat up due to radiation by 0.079 K per hour.
 This is in contradiction with the knowledge that at night radiative cooling takes effect.

 The more realistic logarithmic profile results in a cooling effect due to radiation by 4.1 K per hour.
 This is more reasonable.